frequency-chain/frequency/designdocs/provider_boosting_implementation.md

-# Capacity Staking Rewards Implementation
+# Capacity Provider Boost Implementation

 ## Overview

-This document describes a new type of staking which allows token holders to stake FRQCY and split staking rewards with a Provider the staker chooses.
+This document describes a new type of staking which allows token holders to stake FRQCY and split rewards with a Provider the staker chooses.

 Currently, when staking token for Capacity, the only choice is to assign all the generated Capacity to the designated target.
 The target, who must be a Provider, may then spend this Capacity to pay for specific transactions.
 This is called **Maximized Capacity** staking.